Bilaterally Slimmable Transformer for Elastic and Efficient Visual Question Answering: Experimental Results

 \subsection{Ablation Studies}

-We run a number of ablations on MCAN$_\texttt{DST}$ to analyze the effectiveness of the key component in DST.
-Results are shown in Table \ref{table:aba} and Fig. \ref{fig:aba_selection} are discussed in detail below.
+We run a number of ablations on MCAN$_\texttt{BST}$ to analyze the effectiveness of the key component in BST.
+The results are shown in Table \ref{table:aba} and Fig. \ref{fig:aba_selection} and discussed in detail below.

-\textbf{Width Slimming Strategies:} In Table \ref{table:aba_width}, we show the results of the MCAN$_\texttt{DST}$ variants trained with different width slimming strategies, \emph{i.e.}, the \emph{slim-all} strategy introduced in this paper and the \emph{slim-intermediate} strategy introduced in \cite{hou2020dynabert}.
-By comparing two submodels of similar FLOPs, our \emph{slim-all} strategy delivers better model performance than the \emph{slim-intermediate} strategy under different model depths.
+\textbf{Width Slimming.} In Table \ref{table:aba_width}, we show the results of the MCAN$_\texttt{BST}$ variants trained with different width slimming strategies, \emph{i.e.}, the \emph{slim-all} strategy introduced in this paper and the \emph{slim-intermediate} strategy introduced in \cite{hou2020dynabert}.
+By comparing two submodels of similar FLOPs, we see that our \emph{slim-all} strategy delivers better model performance than the \emph{slim-intermediate} strategy under different model depths.

-\textbf{Depth Slimming Strategies:} In Table \ref{table:aba_depth}, we compare the MCAN$_\texttt{DST}$ variants with different depth slimming strategies (mentioned in Section \ref{sec:the_dst_framework}) in terms of average accuracy over the ten submodels, respectively.
-From the results, we can see that the \emph{slim-middle} strategy achieves the best performance among the counterparts, suggesting that the bottom and top layers of Transformer are more important than the middle ones.
+\textbf{Depth Slimming.} In Table \ref{table:aba_depth}, we compare the MCAN$_\texttt{BST}$ variants with different depth slimming strategies (mentioned in Section \ref{sec:the_bst_framework}) in terms of average accuracy over the ten submodels.
+From the results, we can see that the \emph{slim-middle} strategy achieves the best performance among the counterparts, suggesting that the bottom and top layers of the Transformer are more important than the middle layers.
 This observation is consistent with the results in \cite{wang2020rethinking}.
+We also provide visualization results in section \ref{sec:vis} by introducing a simple score function based on the magnitudes of the output features of each layer.
+The calculated layer scores are consistent with those obtained by the slim-middle strategy, verifying its effectiveness from a side view.

+\textbf{Number of Sampled Submodels.} In Table \ref{table:aba_numsamples}, we ablate the effects of different numbers of sampled submodels during the BST training.
+The results suggest that $K$=4 is a good trade-off between the average accuracy and training time.
+Further increasing $K$ does not bring a great performance improvement but takes much more training time.
+The fast saturation with such a small $K$ is facilitated by the weight-sharing strategy of different submodels.